 Mortality rates for every type of cancer are higher than other conditions but luckily, advancements in medical technology have made the fight against cancer more effective than ever before.
 In 2016, there were 15.5 million cancer survivors in the United States and experts predict that survival rates will increase to 20.3 million by 2026.

-- United American – Get a quote
+- Most Comprehensive: United American

 Like putting out a house fire, fast and aggressive action is critical in beating cancer and forcing it into remission.
 Unfortunately, many Americans put off seeking regular check-ups and treatments they need due to the cost of medical care in the United States.
 Estimates from Cancer Today find that even with health insurance, cancer patients paid an average of $5,714 towards their treatments.